 Check out this list of Chrome flags you should change to speed up Chrome.

 In addition to the extensions and tweaks outlined above, your habits can also contribute to a better Chrome experience.
 Always keep Chrome updated and periodically clear your cache.
-There may be other culprits to blame for your lack of RAM, so once you’re done with Chrome, take a look at these ways to clear memory and increase RAM on your Windows computer.
+There may be other culprits to blame for your lack of RAM, and there are safe ways to clear memory and increase RAM on your Windows computer.